How to Deal with Imposter Syndrome as a Freelancer

 While you don’t need any formal qualifications to work as a freelance editor, taking a course or earning a certificate can help you prove to yourself that you have the necessary skills.

 By completing our Becoming A Proofreader and Becoming An Editor courses, you can be sure that you have what it takes to work as a freelance proofreader or editor.
-This is why we offer guaranteed work to anyone who earns a distinction grade in both Becoming A Proofreader and Becoming An Editor.
+This is why we offer guaranteed work to anyone who earns distinction grades in both Becoming A Proofreader and Becoming An Editor.

 Start your journey